-Are We on the Verge of a Stock Market Crash?
+Are We on the Verge of a Stock Market Crash In 2017?

 Welcome to a Bear Market

-My experience in bear markets is to take a deep breath and slowly look for opportunities on the selling chaos after a stock market crash.
+But know that in the times of greatest uncertainty, you can find the best opportunities.
+The stock market crash in 2017 may turn out to be a great investment opportunity.
+My experience in bear markets is to take a deep breath and slowly look for opportunities in the selling chaos after a stock market crash.

 An Easy Way to Protect Yourself

-At this point, I’m going to emphasize again the need for insurance against potentially more downside moves.
+At this point, I’m going to emphasize again the need for insurance against potentially huge downside moves.

 You should consider having some put options in place to help minimize the downside moves.
 The value amount of puts should roughly equate to the value of your portfolio, meaning a $100,000 portfolio should have $100,000 in protection.